How to overcome your investing biases

 Overconfidence bias

-Overconfidence bias is when investors believe they possess superior skills and knowledge compared to others, leading them to take excessive risks.
+This is what happens when investors have an inflated view of their skills and knowledge, leading them to take excessive risks.
 This bias can result in impulsive decisions and overestimating potential returns.

 To overcome overconfidence bias, be mindful of your limitations and consider seeking advice from financial professionals.
 Engaging in research and education can also help in making well-informed investment choices.